 The court can consider the custodian’s age, health, wealth, religious beliefs, conduct, type of home, psychological evaluations; the location of the residences of the child’s siblings; the child’s school performance; or anything else the court considers important.

 If there is custody litigation, you must be able to show the judge that the child is better off with you.
 Photographs of you and your child having a good time doing things together is useful evidence.
 This is a good time to subscribe to publications such as Parents magazine.
 Buy some books about children, parenting, and getting children through divorce.
 Attend seminars and keep the brochures and literature.
 The point is to do these things for your child and yourself, not just to impress the judge.

 The court can order you to pay child support and provide such things as health insurance.
-The court can require support of a normal child only until the age of twenty one.
-If you have a child with a mental or physical disability, be sure to let us know, as it may be possible to have support continue after this child turns twenty one.
-Virginia does not require a parent to put a child through college.
+The court can require support of a normal child only until the age of eighteen, or if the child is still living at home and in high school at the age of eighteen, then until graduation from high school or the child’s nineteenth birthday, whichever comes first.
+If you have a child with a mental or physical disability, be sure to let us know, as it may be possible to have support continue after this child turns eighteen.
+Maryland does not require a parent to put a child through college.
 You can provide for college, but you must do so by agreement as the court cannot order it.
-If the children's needs or the parent's ability to pay support substantially changes, then child support can be raised or lowered.
+If the children’s needs or the parent’s ability to pay support substantially changes, then child support can be raised or lowered.

 Child support, and sometimes alimony, can be deducted from your paycheck.